-Elizabeth Ransom is an associate professor of international affairs in the School of International Affairs and a senior research associate in the Rock Ethics Institute.
+Elizabeth Ransom is the Interim Director and an Associate Professor of the School of International Affairs.
+She is also a senior research associate in the Rock Ethics Institute.
 She holds an M.A. and Ph.D. in sociology from Michigan State University.
 Prior to joining Penn State, she served on the Sociology faculty at the University of Richmond since 2003 and as a research associate with the Institute for Theory and Practice of International Relations at the College of William and Mary from 2013-2017.

-Ransom's research interests are in the areas of international development and globalization, especially in Sub-Saharan Africa; the political economy of agriculture and food systems; social studies of science and technology, with an emphasis on agriculture and food; and gender, social change and development.
+Ransom's research interests are in the areas of international development and globalization, especially in Sub-Saharan Africa; gender; the political economy of agriculture and food systems; and social studies of science and technology.
+She has conducted research in Australia, Botswana, Namibia, South Africa, Uganda and the United States.

-Ransom has published articles in journals such as Gender & Society, Journal of Rural Studies, and Rural Sociology and she has coedited Rural America in a Globalizing World: Problems and Prospects for the 2010s (West Virginia University Press, 2014, with coeditors Conner Bailey and Leif Jensen) and Global Meat: Social and Environmental Consequences of the Expanding Meat Industry (MIT Press, forthcoming, with coeditor Bill Winders).
+Ransom has published articles in journals such as Gender & Society, Journal of Rural Studies, and Rural Sociology and she has two edited books, Rural America in a Globalizing World: Problems and Prospects for the 2010s (West Virginia University Press, 2014, with coeditors Conner Bailey and Leif Jensen) and Global Meat: Social and Environmental Consequences of the Expanding Meat Industry (MIT Press, 2019, with co-editor Bill Winders).

 B. Winders and Elizabeth Ransom, eds., Global Meat: Social and Environmental Consequences of the Expanding Meat Industry (Cambridge: MIT Press), 2019. https://mitpress.mit.edu/books/global-meat